armin3731/armin3731/README.md

 ### Hi I'm Armin 👋

 I am a data scientist who just wanted to publish my trained models.
-One leads to another, I found myself working with a back-end framework to serve it.
+One led to another, I found myself working with a back-end framework to serve it.
 Many years passed and now I love working in both areas 😃 (who am I kidding?
 Nobody can love anything more than Data Science 😜)

 ### 📈: Data Science Tools :
 <div>